Farfetch: History

-In April 2022, Farfetch announced the acquisition of Wannaby Inc. In August, it reached an agreement to purchase a 47.5% stake in fashion e-commerce YNAP Group from Swiss luxury conglomerate Richemont, turning Net-a-Porter into a neutral platform with no controlling shareholder.

-In October 2023, CreditRiskMonitor reported that Farfetch was nearing a potential Chapter 11 bankruptcy filing.
-Meanwhile, after shutting down their own beauty department, it announced the sale of Violet Grey after less than 2 years of ownership.

-In November 2023, it was reported that luxury conglomerate LVMH was considering purchasing back the license for Off-White, or alternatively buying Farfetch outright.
-The following month, Farfetch began seeking other offers to purchase the company including one from Carmen Busquets, a cofounding investor of Net-a-Porter.
-The deal to purchase YNAP Group from Richemont fell through in December 2023 following the precipitous drop in Farfetch's market capitalization and continued losses.
+In December 2018, Farfetch acquired Stadium Goods, the premium marketplace for authentic sneakers, streetwear, and collectibles.
+The $250 million acquisition allowed Farfetch to expand its offering and Stadium Goods would benefit Farfetch's world-class logistics and technology.

+Two years after, in 2021, it announced the acquisition of Luxclusif, a resale platform, to strengthen its proposition in pre-owned offering and resale services such as Farfetch Second Life.

-On 18 December 2023, it was announced the firm would be acquired by South Korean e-commerce giant Coupang in a deal that would give Farfetch access to $500 million of capital.
-Despite challenges from a group of investors dubbed the 2027 Ad Hoc Group, who held over 50 percent of Farfetch's convertible notes, the purchase was completed on 31 January 2024.
+On 18 December 2023, it was announced the firm would be acquired by U.S. tech and online retail company Coupang in a deal that would give Farfetch access to $500 million of capital.
+The acquisition was completed was completed on 31 January 2024 and founder steps down.

-In February 2024, European luxury conglomerate Kering announced they would no longer work directly with Farfetch and were pulling their brands immediately.
-Going forward, Kering products will only be available on Farfetch via third party boutiques.
-In a statement to WWD, Deputy CEO Jean-Marc Duplaix said "Farfetch is not a strategic partner for us."

-Following the acquisition by Coupang, the company underwent a leadership restructure, and appointed Pankaj Srivastava as the new Chief Financial Officer (CFO).
+Following the acquisition by Coupang, the company underwent a leadership restructure, and appointed Pankaj Srivastava as the new Chief Financial Officer (CFO)..
+As Farfetch CFO, Pankaj Srivastava is responsible for all finance areas and has extensive experience in driving financial performance.

-In June 2025, Farfetch announced an integration with R.LUX app to tap deeper into South Korea market, a significant and promising market consistently ranked among the top 10 globally.
+In June 2025, Farfetch announced an integration with R.LUX app to tap deeper into South Korea market, a significant market consistently ranked among the top 10 globally.

-On October 2025, Chief Commercial Officer on an interview to Vogue Business, said “Since being acquired by Coupang, our focus has been on stabilising the financial foundations of the business,” says Eggleston.
+In October 2025, Chief Commercial Officer on an interview to Vogue Business, said “Since being acquired by Coupang, our focus has been on stabilising the financial foundations of the business,” says Eggleston.
 “We’ve really simplified the Farfetch business in many ways.”

+In May 2026, Farfetch launched a service called Farfetch First to empower a global community of brand and boutique partners to reach new customers with service.

 Current operations

-Farfetch currently operates marketplace websites and mobile apps in English, Spanish, French, Japanese, Chinese, Arabic, German, Dutch, Brazilian Portuguese, Korean, Italian, Danish, Swedish, and Russian and ships to customers in almost 190 countries.
+Farfetch currently operates the largest luxury global marketplace (farfetch.com) shipping to millions of customers in over 190 countries and territories.
+The business has recently launched Farfetch First, a new premium service with free upgrade to next day delivery across Europe, including UK, Germany, France, Italy and Switzerland.